General Electric: Marketing initiatives

-Between September 2011 and April 2013, GE ran a content marketing campaign dedicated to telling the stories of "innovators—people who are reshaping the world through act or invention".
+Between September 2011 and April 2013, GE ran a content marketing campaign dedicated to telling the stories of "innovators—people who are reshaping the world through act or invention."
 The initiative included 30 3-minute films from leading documentary film directors (Albert Maysles, Jessica Yu, Leslie Iwerks, Steve James, Alex Gibney, Lixin Fan, Gary Hustwit and others), and a user-generated competition that received over 600 submissions, out of which 20 finalists were chosen.

 Short Films, Big Ideas was launched at the 2011 Toronto International Film Festival in partnership with cinelan.
-Stories included breakthroughs in Slingshot (water vapor distillation system), cancer research, energy production, pain management and food access.
+Stories included breakthroughs in Slingshot (water vapor distillation system), cancer research, energy production, pain management, and food access.
 Each of the 30 films received world premiere screenings at a major international film festival, including the Sundance Film Festival and the Tribeca Film Festival.
 The winning amateur director film, The Cyborg Foundation, was awarded a US$100,000 prize at the 2013 Sundance Film Festival.
 According to GE, the campaign garnered more than 1.5 billion total media impressions, 14 million online views, and was seen in 156 countries.

 In January 2017, GE signed an estimated $7 million deal with the Boston Celtics to have its corporate logo put on the NBA team's jersey.

 Charity

-On March 3, 2022, GE published an international memo pledging to donate $4.5 million to Ukraine amid Russian invasion.
-According to the memo, $4 million will be used for medical equipment, $400,000 for emergency cash for refugees and $100,000 will go to Airlink, a NGO that helps communities in crisis.
+On March 3, 2022, GE published an international memo pledging to donate $4.5 million to Ukraine amid the 2022 Russian invasion of Ukraine.
+According to the memo, $4 million will be used for medical equipment, $400,000 for emergency cash for refugees, and $100,000 will go to Airlink, an NGO that helps communities in crisis.

 Political affiliation

-In the 1950s, GE sponsored Ronald Reagan's TV career and launched him on the lecture circuit.
-GE has also designed social programs, supported civil rights organizations, and funded minority education programs.
+GE has designed social programs, supported civil rights organizations, and funded minority education programs.
+In the 1950s, the company sponsored General Electric Theater, which solidified host Ronald Reagan's transition from movies to television, and launched him on the lecture circuit.